Whitaker and Baxter: Clem Whitaker

-Clem Whitaker was born in Tempe, Arizona, on May 1, 1899, the son of a Baptist minister.
+Clement Sherman Whitaker was born in Tempe, Arizona, on May 1, 1899, the son of a Baptist minister.
 He was raised in Willits, California, where he submitted his first news story, for the Willits News, at age 13.
 He began working for the Sacramento Union at age 18.

 Following a brief stint in the Army during World War I, Whitaker became city editor for the Union before moving to the Sacramento Examiner at age 21.
 He was a political writer for the Examiner until 1921, when he founded the Capitol News Bureau.
 His company disseminated political news to eighty newspapers statewide.
 While living in Sacramento, he married Harriet Reynolds.
 The couple had four children: Clem Jr., Milton, Patricia and Burdett.

 Leone Baxter

+Leone Baxter was born Leone J. Smith in Kelso, Washington, on November 20, 1906, the third child of Leon W. and Grace Pearl (Hayes) Smith.
+According to the 1910 U.S. Federal Census, her father was a farmer from Wisconsin.
+Her mother's family was from New York.
+Leone briefly wrote for the Portland Oregonian.

-Much less is known about Leone Baxter than Whitaker.
-Baxter's Social Security application lists her birthdate as November 20, 1906, in Kelso, Washington.
-She briefly wrote for the Portland Oregonian.
-However, after becoming a widow at age 28, she moved to Redding, California.
-There she found work promoting a water carnival for the Chamber of Commerce.
-Baxter became the Chamber manager in 1929.
+In June 1925, Leone was issued a marriage license for herself and Alex D. Baxter in Tacoma.
+She worked as a secretary for the Chamber of Commerce in Redding, California.
+There she promoted a water carnival for the Chamber of Commerce.
+She became the Chamber manager in 1929.

+Around 1929 she and her husband moved to Sacramento.
+Leone Baxter accepted the position of office manager of the State Water Plan Association in Sacramento in October 1933.

+Alex D. Baxter tragically lost his life in a car accident on December 14, 1933, on Hoopa Road near Willow Creek, California.
+He had just visited Leone in Sacramento and was on his way back to work in Humboldt County when his vehicle veered off the road and fell 100 feet to the riverbed below.

+Leone Baxter and Clem Whitaker were issued a marriage license on April 11, 1938, while both of them lived in San Francisco.
+They made their first home in Oakland California.

+Leone (Smith) Baxter-Whitaker died on March 13, 2001.